-The vibrant Dahlia Pinnata is an herbaceous plant that displays amazingly gorgeous flowers that light up any garden, much like the sun.
+The vibrant Dahlia Pinnata of the Asteraceae family is an herbaceous plant that displays amazingly gorgeous flowers that light up any garden, much like the sun.
 The perennial dahlia has colored blooms that span all the spectrum range and can sometimes change colors.

 The innate beauty and delicate symmetry of Dahlia’s flowers make it one of the most highly desirable plants that make gardening truly rewarding.